-In June 2016, the HFSB established an Asia-Pacific (APAC) Committee.
-The Committee includes: APACbased HFSB Trustees Chris Gradel of PAG (Chairman), David George of Future Fund and Betty Tay of GIC, as well as senior APAC-based industry executives Richard Johnston of Albourne Partners and Ted Lee of Canada Pension Plan Investment Board (CPPIB).
-In January 2017, the HFSB added George Long, Founder, Chairman & CIO of LIM Advisors and Danny Yong, Founding Partner and CIO of Dymon Asia Capital.
+In June 2016, the SBAI established an Asia-Pacific (APAC) Committee.
+The Committee includes: APACbased SBAI Trustees Chris Gradel of PAG (Chairman), David George of Future Fund and Betty Tay of GIC, as well as senior APAC-based industry executives Richard Johnston of Albourne Partners and Ted Lee of Canada Pension Plan Investment Board (CPPIB).
+In January 2017, the SBAI added George Long, Founder, Chairman & CIO of LIM Advisors and Danny Yong, Founding Partner and CIO of Dymon Asia Capital.

-The APAC Committee helps the HFSB establish a dedicated effort in the region by assisting with the HFSB's dialogue and relationships with regulators, hedge fund managers and investors.
-It also ensures that Asia-Pacific regional and local issues and needs are addressed as the HFSB develops standards and guidance.
+The APAC Committee helps the SBAI establish a dedicated effort in the region by assisting with the SBAI's dialogue and relationships with regulators, fund managers and investors.
+It also ensures that Asia-Pacific regional and local issues and needs are addressed as the SBAI develops standards and guidance.

-In 2016/2017, the APAC Committee supported a number of high profile events hosted by the HFSB across the APAC region, including Hong Kong (co-hosted by the Hong Kong Monetary Authority), Shanghai (in collaboration with the Lujiazui Financial City), Singapore (an Institutional Investor Roundtable and a Cyber Attack Simulation co-hosted by the Monetary Authority of Singapore (MAS), in Melbourne (co-hosted by Future Fund Australia) and Sydney (co-hosted by Bloomberg Australia).
+In 2017/2018, the APAC Committee supported a number of high profile events hosted by the SBAI across the APAC region, including Hong Kong (co-hosted by the Hong Kong Monetary Authority), Shanghai (in collaboration with the Lujiazui Financial City), Singapore (an Institutional Investor Roundtable and a Cyber Attack Simulation co-hosted by the Monetary Authority of Singapore (MAS), in Melbourne (co-hosted by Future Fund Australia) and Sydney (co-hosted by Bloomberg Australia).

-In Q1 2017, the APAC Committee set up a working group to conduct a comparative analysis of the Hedge Fund Standards and Chinese regulation.
-The results will be presented later in 2017.
+In Q1 2017, the APAC Committee set up a working group to conduct a comparative analysis of the Alternative Investment Standards and the Chinese regulation.
+The results were presented to the Asset Management Association of China in August 2018.